 Choose good lighing to photograph your horse.
 For head portraits, get close up to the horse.
 Make sure the ears are 'alert' looking.
 To get the horses attention you can get someone to make a loud noise.
 I.E. Rattle a gate, food bucket, clap etc. Make sure this is done behind the camera.
 If you want the portrait painted without the head collar, please remove this before taking the photo.
 A good place to photograph a horse is over a stable door.

-If all else fails contact us by Email or telephone us on UK +44 (0) 1283 215561. we can arrange a photo sitting for your portrait.
+If you need any extra help email or telephone us on UK +44 1544 318463 to arrange a photo sitting for your portrait at the studio.

 We will be happy to discuss any aspect of portrait commissions with you.